IloBe/CNN_Thorax-Pneumonia_Classifier/README.md

 jupyter notebook chest-class_app.ipynb
 ```

-5. (Optional) **If you are running the project on your local machine (and not using AWS)**, before running code, change the kernel to match the chest-class-project environment by using the drop-down menu (**Kernel > Change kernel > chest-class-project**).
-Then, follow the instructions in the notebook.
+5. **If you are running the project on your local machine (and not using AWS)**, before running code, change the kernel to match the chest-class-project environment by using the drop-down menu (**Kernel > Change kernel > chest-class-project**).

 ## License